-A founder of Alcoholics Anonymous looks at how that group's principles apply to all.
+In this story from 1947, Bill Wilson, cofounder of Alcoholics Anonymous, looks at how that group's principles apply to all.

 - Posted on Jun 8, 2012

 In most A.A. clubs and meeting rooms, there is the sign at one end of the hall: "There But for the Grace of God"

 "There, But for the Grace of God, goes John Bradford."
 Said by the first Governor of Massachusetts Bay Colony, on seeing a criminal led to execution.

 Our most enthusiastic friends think Alcoholics Anonymous is a modern miracle.
 So they ask, "Why can't A.A. principles be applied to any personal problem?

 "The world of today is a problem world because it is full of problem people.
 We are now on the greatest emotional bender of all time, practically no one of us is free from the tightening coils of insecurity, fear, resentment and avarice.

 If A.A. can revive an alcoholic by removing these paralyzing liabilities from him, it must be strong medicine.
 Perhaps the rest of us could use the same prescription."